Coast to Coast Walk West (9 Days & 8 Nights)

 Due to the lack of options in Orton, you may be transferred to Tebay for your overnight stay.
 A return transfer will take you back to Orton in the morning.

 This cottage has all one could wish for with regard to a comfortable overnight stay.
 You have sole use of the house which has one bedroom available which may be set up a as either a king sized double or a twin format depending on your preference.
 The cottage contains its own washing machine, a cooker, a fridge freezer and a microwave.
 There is a bathroom in the property.

 Having left the lakes behind you are now in rolling farmland.
-Limestone crags, open pasture and several prehistoric sites characterise this section.
-Finish in the town of Kirkby Stephen, a very walker friendly place with several great pubs enjoy a refreshing real ale in!
+Limestone crags, open pastures and several prehistoric sites characterise this section.
+Finish in the town of Kirkby Stephen, a very walker-friendly place with several great pubs enjoy a refreshing real ale in!

 A warm welcome awaits you in this Grade 2 Listed Georgian Townhouse.
 The house dates from 1750 and has retained much of its original charm and character with a relaxed and friendly atmosphere.
 The owners have decorated and furnished each of the four bedrooms in a style to complement the house without compromising on comfort to make you feel at home.
 All the rooms have a digital TV, tea, and coffee facilities, hairdryers and free WIFI.
 Each room also has a foot spa and complimentary toiletries from The Bath House, a local company from Sedbergh.
 Following a long day walking why not sooth those aching feet with a foot spa containing lemongrass bath salts.